 South Bend, Indiana was settled by fur traders and established as a city in 1865.
 Abutting the southern most bed on the St. Joseph River, South Bend is one of the best little cities.
-As the crow flies, South Bend is only 73 miles from Chicago but driving miles scale at about 94.
+As the crow flies, this booming metropolis is only 73 miles from Chicago but driving miles scale at about 94.

 It’s known for it’s manufacturing, education and health care.
 The University of Notre Dame, Indiana University South Bend, South Bend Community Schools, St. Joseph Health System, and South Bend Community Schools rank as the city’s top employers.

-But here’s a sampling of how we experienced South Bend, Indiana!
+But since we’re wanting to share the a sampling of what we experienced and enjoyed while visiting South Bend, Indiana!

 Notre Dame University